apache/drill/_docs/configure-drill/050-configuring-multitenant-resources.md

 ---
 title: "Configuring Multitenant Resources"
-date:
+date: 2015-12-29 01:12:25 UTC
 parent: "Configuring a Multitenant Cluster"
 ---
 Drill operations are memory and CPU-intensive.
 Currently, Drill resources are managed outside of any cluster management service.
 In a multitenant or any other type of cluster, YARN-enabled or not, you configure memory and memory usage limits for Drill by modifying the `drill-env.sh` file as described in ["Configuring Drill Memory"]({{site.baseurl}}/docs/configuring-drill-memory).

 Configure a multitenant cluster manager to account for resources required for Drill.
 Configuring `drill-env.sh` allocates resources for Drill to use during query execution.
 It might be necessary to configure the cluster manager from committing the resources to other processes.

-## Configuring Drill in a YARN-enabled
+## Configuring Drill in a YARN-enabled cluster

 To add Drill to a YARN-enabled cluster, change memory resources to suit your application.
-For example, you have 120G of available memory that you allocate to following workloads in a Yarn-enabled cluster:
+For example, you have 128G of available memory that you allocate to following workloads in a Yarn-enabled cluster:

 File system = 20G
 HBase = 20G
-Yarn = 20G
 OS = 8G
+Yarn = ?
+Drill = ?

 If Yarn does most of the work, give Drill 20G, for example, and give Yarn 60G.
 If you expect a heavy query load, give Drill 60G and Yarn 20G.